AI use disclosure

 Model & data handling

-• We send only the fields needed for the task.
-We never send payment information, password hashes, 2FA secrets, or audit logs to model providers.
+- We send only the fields needed for each task.
+We never send payment information, password hashes, 2FA secrets, passkey credentials, or audit logs to model providers.

 Opt-out